datanav/docs/configuration.rst

        sensitive and must match the contents of either ``field_names`` or the header of the CSV file.
      -
      - Yes

+   * - ``whitelist``
+     - List<String>
+     - The names of the columns to include in the generated entities.
+If there is a ``blacklist`` also specified, the whitelist will be filtered against the contents of the blacklist.
+     -
+     -

+   * - ``blacklist``
+     - List<String>
+     - The names of the columns to exclude from the generated entities.
+If there is a ``whitelist`` also specified, the blacklist operates on the values of the whitelist (and not the whole columnset).
+     -
+     -

    * - ``delimiter``
      - String